TheMightyAmondee/CustomTokens/README.md

 These tokens are more unstable as they use the advanced api so that input arguments are supported.
 They may not work fully for farmhands in split screen.

 #### Child:
 This token takes exactly 3 input arguments.
 They are not case sensitive.
+This token is not fully compatible with ChildToNPC.

 The first argument, ``player`` ,gives the player type
 - Can be either ``host`` or ``local``.